 How long do scones keep fresh?

-Scones will keep for a week in an air-tight container.
+Scones will keep fresh for a week in an air-tight container.
 I like to freeze my extra scones and defrost them when I crave them.

 Should scones be crumbly?